UNINETTSigma2/goidc-proxy/README.md

 # OpenID Connect Proxy

 The proxy is based on [coreos/go-oidc](https://github.com/coreos/go-oidc/) package.
-It supports simple proxying for any OpenIDConnect providers.
-In addition to that it has support for two factor authentication which is primarily tested for [Dataporten](https://docs.dataporten.no/).
-Two factor can be enabled for selected users/groups or for all the users.
+It supports simple proxying request based on authentication from any OpenID Connect providers.
 You can forward either `OAuth2 Accesstoken (oauth2)` or `JWT Token (jwt)` in `Authorization` header.
 The `OAuth2 Accesstoken`is the default option for sending to downstream target application.
 This is useful depending upon your target application configured under `proxy` section.

+In addition to that it has support for two factor authentication which is primarily tested for [Dataporten](https://docs.dataporten.no/).
+Two factor can be enabled for selected users/groups or for all the users.

 ## Authentication with Dataporten